Mahdi1160/DNSChanger/README.md

 [DNSChanger v1.0.0 For Windows](https://github.com/Mahdi1160/DNSChanger/releases/tag/v1.0.0)

 ## How to Run
-make sure to run DNSChanger with administrator privileges
+Make sure to run DNSChanger with administrator privileges.

 ## License